JavaIsNotHard/Notes/microservices/Introduction.md

 - core development pattern
 	- single granularity
 		- what is the right level of responsibility for each service
+		- making the service too coarse-grained vs too fine-grained and their problems each
 	- communication protocol
 		- how do services communicate with each other
+		- or how does a service and a client communicate with each other
 	- interface design
 		- how does a client interact with the service
 	- configuration management service